twinki30/ai-hiring-takehomes/frontend/L2/deckgl.md

 ## Requirements

 ### 1. **Data Loading**
 - Load a given dataset (you can mock one or use a sample GeoJSON dataset).
+Alternatively, you can request for access to one of our datasets [here](https://drive.google.com/drive/folders/1Jymhj1gIvx7L858M8QTNFYiGykvaCYkM)
 - Handle large datasets efficiently to prevent memory overflows or application crashes.
 - Ensure the application is capable of loading and rendering the data in DeckGL layers.
 - Explore **data types** for efficient data handling on the frontend.